MICS-Lab/scyan/README.md

 model.predict()
 ```

-This code should run in approximately 40 seconds (once the dataset was loaded).
+This code should run in approximately 40 seconds (once the dataset is loaded).
 For more usage demo, read the [tutorials](https://mics-lab.github.io/scyan/tutorials/usage/) or the complete [documentation](https://mics-lab.github.io/scyan/).

 # Technical description